stackhpc/ansible-slurm-appliance/ansible/roles/basic_users/README.md

   - Any other keys may present for other purposes (i.e. not used by this role).
 - `basic_users_groups`: Optional, default empty list.
 A list of mappings defining information for each group.
 Mapping keys/values are passed through as parameters to [ansible.builtin.group](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/group_module.html) and default values are as given there.
 - `basic_users_override_sssd`: Optional bool, default false.
 Whether to disable `sssd` when ensuring users/groups exist with this role.
 Permits creating local users/groups even if they clash with users provided via sssd (e.g. from LDAP).
 Ignored if host is not in group `sssd` as well.
 Note with this option active `sssd` will be stopped and restarted each time this role is run.
+- `basic_users_manage_homedir`: Optional bool, must be true on a single host to determine which host runs tasks affecting the shared filesystem.
+The default is to use the first play host which is not the control node, because the default NFS configuration does not have the shared `/home` directory mounted on the control node.

 Dependencies
 ------------